 Light and functional, the expandable, mid-sized Montsouris trolley case is also very roomy with lots of interior space as well as adjustable webbing.
 You can also increase the size of this expandable bag any time you want.

-Heavier than the other hard-sided bags featured here, the expandable Tegra-Lite Max case is one of the most durable and fully functional hard-side cases made today.
+Heavier than the other hard-sided bags featured here, this Tumi case is one of the most durable and fully functional hard-side cases made today.
 The bag expands by 5cm, features a spacious front pocket, and moves effortlessly on double-turning wheels.
 The roomy interior has two packing compartments, plus pockets for accessories.
 It is made from a revolutionary material created by Milliken for use in lifesaving armour, racing cars and protective gear for American footballers – so it is certainly strong.

 It’s fun owning luggage that harks back to a bygone era – whether you like the image of an Edwardian old-timer or a 1930s good-timer.
 This is not genuine antique luggage that has been restored, but bags that have been meticulously crafted to look like they would have done back in the day when they were new.